Ahket-net/docs/MD/STASH Reference Manual.md

 - Related documents:
    - CADET Reference Manual
-      - In which the terms IDS, SK, POA, SIG, DDS, CL, ACL, ATT, SATT, DATT, CATT, CVF, CVF$, ATTP, and others are defined.
+      - In which the terms IDS, SK, POA, SIG, DDS, CL, ACL, ATT, SATT, DATT, CATT, CVF, tbd_CVF, ATTP, and others are defined.

 ## STASH (System for Truthful and Accountable Secrets-Holding)
 - STASH is the underlying system created and used by Ahket Inc. It is responsible for the creation, update, management, and verification of a DDS.